kevinyejoonlee/Meme-Memory-Game/README.md

 ![image](https://github.com/kevinyejoonlee/Simon-Game/assets/73869929/0ac31a6a-aa17-4397-8d42-932e760d06f1)

 Test your memory skills 🟩🟥🟨🟦 !
-Meme memory is based on Simon.
-An electronic game of short-term memory skill invented by Ralph H. Baer and Howard J. Morrison.
+Simon says is a game that we all grew up playing.
+This is based on that game.
+Simon will play a series of memes and you must follow him 🕺.
 <hr/>

 ## How to play